ArmanDavoodi/Load-Balancer-Project---CS850/README.md

 The root directory has three(four if you build the program) folders, and the makefile.

 In the Include folder, you can find:
 * config.h: includes some configuration which allows enabling/disabling logging options.
+If changed, remove the build folder and rebuild.
 Do not comment out the PRINTER_LOCK!
 * random.h: it is the random.h file implemented by leveldb[2].
 The zipf-like distribution implementation[3] is also appended to this file.
 * testlog.h: allows for colored logs.
 * load_balancer_container.h: contains the declarations regarding a container for load info of shards and compute nodes used by the load balancers.